cococry/lupe/README.md

 ¹ As long as your system supports the widely available OpenGL compatibility profile.

 ## Building
-The build dependencies are libGL and libX11.
+The build dependencies are libGL, libX11 and libm.
 Make sure you have those installed before building.

 Building: